aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

-    --show-all
+    --verbose

         This option tells the tool to show all errors found.
         The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

-    $ about check --show-all /home/project/about_files/
+    $ about check --verbose /home/project/about_files/

 gen